MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/choose-device.png" alt-text="Screenshot that lets user choose iOS or Android.
 Choose Android.":::

-1. Follow the steps to turn on Authenticator in the **Settings app** of your Android device:
+1. Follow the steps to turn on Authenticator as a passkey provider in the **Settings app** of your Android device:
    - On your Android device, open the **Settings app**.
    - Open **Passwords & Accounts**.
    - Under **Additional providers** enable **Authenticator**.